span9692/Soundbook/README.md

 This is the README for the Capstone project from App Academy.
-The project was inspired by Eventbrite and built using Javascript, React.js and Redux for the front end and Python with Flask for the backend.
+The project was inspired by Facebook and built using Javascript, React.js and Redux for the front end and Python with Flask for the backend.

 # Project Installation